shubam3/CCI_TESTBED_DOCS_PUBLIC/source/sample_experiments/clearml.rst

 Dataset Overview and Exploration
 -------------------------------

-This section provides an overview of the dataset, including displaying basic information and statistics, as well as uploading and previewing the dataset in the ClearML dashboard.
+Step 5: Explore the dataset and preview it in the ClearML dashboard.

 .. figure:: ../../_static/clearml_dataset.png
    :alt: Dataset overview screenshot (ClearML dashboard and logs)